 INFORMATION ON THE REVIEW PROCESS

 Have you checked out the City's Citizen's Role in Development Review flowchart and guide?
-These tools are empowering resources to explain a citizen's role in Development Review.
 We hope this guide will aid you in making the process easier to understand and enable you to participate.
 Questions?
 Please contact Sarah Burnett, Neighborhood Development Review Liaison, at 970-224-6076 or

 MORE INFO & FEEDBACK